-The Evergreen Programme is a group=based programme designed to provide for the needs of service users aged 65 years and older at St Patrick's Mental Health Services.
+The Evergreen Programme is a group-based programme designed to provide for the needs of service users aged 65 years and older at St Patrick's Mental Health Services (SPMHS).

-The ‘Evergreen’ title symbolises strength over adversity and is reflective of the programmes aim to actively engage and support older adults in their journey of recovery and wellbeing.
+The title Evergreen means strength over adversity and refers to the programme's aim to actively engage and support older adults in their journey of recovery and wellbeing.

-The content of the Evergreen Programme is responsive and adaptive to the diverse needs of older adults and those who care for them, exploring various key themes including:
+The Evergreen Programme provides for the different needs of older adults and those who care for them, exploring many key themes including:

 - Growing older and changing patterns of activity

 - Caring for others, caring for self

 - Safety at home and in the community

 - Understanding and managing medications

 - Community mobility and transportation